Apr 25, 2017

-In our last article I wrote about the Benefits of Agile Marketing.
-To recap the key benefits are :-
+In our last article, I wrote about the Benefits of Agile Marketing.
+To recap, the key benefits are:-

-• Produce faster higher value campaigns
+- Produce faster higher-value campaigns

-• Justify marketing spend with hard facts.
+- Justify marketing spending with hard facts.

 The purpose of this article is to explain at a high level what the key phases of an agile marketing project include so that you can get a better understanding of how the methodology works.